Litter and Illegal Rubbish Dumping

 Report Illegally Dumped Rubbish

-Report illegally dumped rubbish to Frankston City Council on 1300 322 322 via the MyFrankston App.
+Report illegally dumped rubbish to Frankston City Council via the General Enquiry Online Form or the MyFrankston App.

-Select the MyFrankston App link and save MyFrankston to the home screen or desktop of your device for future use.
+Select the MyFrankston Online link and save MyFrankston to the home screen or desktop of your device for future use.

 The Council has officers authorised under the Environment Protection Act (1970) to investigate illegally dumped rubbish.
 Your call can be treated confidentially.